NbAiLab/notram/guides/json_commands.md

 ```
 for f in *.json; do (cat "${f}"; echo) >> final.json; done

-# This will do the same and will also parse the file so there should not be json errors
+# This will do the same and will fail if there is json error
 cat *.json | jq -c '.' > final.json
 ```